sparsileg/collectyx/README.md

-# Scriptum
+# Collectyx
-Keeping tracks of books read, books wanted, and on the shelf
+Keeping tracks of books read, books wanted, and on the shelf.
+Other media collections to be added soon.